 Harald Mayr <firstname.lastname@example.org>

-Director Bille August has later admitted that the film did not turn out as well as he had hoped.
-He said that in hindsight there was an inherent problem ever since the script stage of transforming the qualities of Peter Høeg's novel into film.
+Director Bille August has admitted that the film did not turn out as well as he hoped.
+He said that in hindsight, adapting Peter Høeg's novel into film had serious problems from the script stage.
 See more »

 See more »

 I read the book before I watched the movie.
 Usually I am not too fond of films made after a book.
 This is one of the rare exceptions.